apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 If the execution doesn't loop, then we'd never be sure that there isn't some future state that satisfies `isGreen`.

+## Utilizing auxiliary variables to find loops

+The encoding for temporal properties involves lots of auxiliary variables.
+While some can be very helpful to understand counterexamples, many are mostly noise.

-Apalache can identify looping executions using auxiliary variables.
+Let's first understand how Apalache can identify looping executions using auxiliary variables.
 The auxiliary variable `__loop_InLoop` is true when the trace has started the loop, and false otherwise.
 Additionally, when the loop is started, so `__loop_InLoop` switches from true to false, the current status of variables of the model is stored in an extra copy of those variables.